-Where Customers Find You on Google
+Where Customers Find You On Google

 This section shows how many customers found you via Google Search or Google Maps.

-Beside “Listing on Search” and “Listing on Maps,” you’ll see the number of views your listing received from each product in the timeframe you’ve selected.
-According to Google, “Views” are like “impressions” on other analytics platforms.
+Besides Listing on Search and Listing on Maps, you’ll see the number of views your profile received from each product in the timeframe you’ve selected.

 To see how many people found you on a particular product on a particular day, place your cursor over the appropriate segment of the graph on the day you’re interested in.

 These sections have the following labels in bulk insights reports:

 This section shows what customers did once they found your profile on Google.

 Total actions give the total of the following types of actions that customers took on your profile:

 The following labels are available as reports in this reporting section:

 - Website actions.